AdamSpalt/contract-compass/README.md

 # This entire JSON key should be pasted as a single-line string.
 GOOGLE_CREDENTIALS_JSON='{"type": "service_account", "project_id": "...", ...}'
 ```
 You can preview the production build with `npm run preview`.
-**How to get `GOOGLE_CREDENTIALS_JSON`:**
-1. In the Google Cloud Console, go to "IAM & Admin" > "Service Accounts".
-2. Create a new service account.
-3. Grant it the "Document AI API User" role.
-4. Create a JSON key for the service account and download it.
-5. Copy the entire content of the downloaded JSON file and paste it as the value for `GOOGLE_CREDENTIALS_JSON`.